-A. Pneumor nia D. Tuberculosis G. Influenza B. Emphyse ema E. Acute bronchi itis H. Cystic fibrosis C. Asthma F. Chronic bronc hitis I. Common cold 29. ses their secretions ome abnormally thick and 30. hundreds of s include stuffy, ight about by an of runny nose, sneezing, d fever 31. tract; sympto oms include respir atory irritation v ction of the respiratory vith runny nose and dry -lasting high fever 32. ay inflammation a structure bronchioles and intermittent airflow obstruction due 33. symptoms va fever, chills, s ary widely depend sweating, deliriun ding on the cause n, chest pains, cy ue to an infectious agent; e, but coughing, very high anosis, thick and colored pains, and pleurisy 34. alveoli becon nd inelastic, mer PD) that results in the ging with each other and 35. long-term irr with or with itation of the bror out an infection; s ichi and bronchio ymptoms usually PD) that is described as a oles which may occur y begin with a mild cough shortness of breath 36. alled a "chest cold n of the respirator is a self-limiting ly of the bronchial tree 37. but sometime es in other location rimary phase, but ns; symptoms m nps, usually in the lungs ay be similar to a mild flu le fever, sweating, weight
+A. Pneumor nia D. Tuberculosis G. Influenza B. Emphyse ema E. Acute bronchi itis H. Cystic fibrosis C. Asthma F. Chronic bronc hitis I. Common cold 29.
+Congenital disease of exocrine glands that causes their secretions (mucus, digestive enzymes, bile, sweat) to become abnormally thick viscous 30.
+An infection of the upper respiratory tract brought about by an of hundreds of viruses; symptoms include stuffy, runny nose, sneezing, sore throat, dry coughing, headache, and a mild fever runny nose, sneezing, 31.
+Also called the flu, this condition is a viral infection of the respiratory tract; symptoms include respiratory irritation with runny nose and dry cough, sore throat, headache, chills, and a long-lasting high fever vith runny nose and dry 32. ay inflammation a structure bronchioles and intermittent airflow obstruction due 33. symptoms va fever, chills, s ary widely depend sweating, deliriun ding on the cause n, chest pains, cy ue to an infectious agent; e, but coughing, very high anosis, thick and colored pains, and pleurisy 34. alveoli becon nd inelastic, mer PD) that results in the ging with each other and 35. long-term irr with or with itation of the bror out an infection; s ichi and bronchio ymptoms usually PD) that is described as a oles which may occur y begin with a mild cough shortness of breath 36. alled a "chest cold n of the respirator is a self-limiting ly of the bronchial tree 37. but sometime es in other location rimary phase, but ns; symptoms m nps, usually in the lungs ay be similar to a mild flu le fever, sweating, weight